-It’s the new era of marketing.
-Market Invention is the process of creating and maintaining market dominance by leveraging insight, strategy, experience, and expansion to establish and amplify customer and company value.
-For years, we’ve been hearing about the death of the ad industry.
-Whether work is done at an agency or internally, the industry […]
+It’s the fundamental law that fuels the rise and fall of markets.
+In practice, Market Invention is the process of creating and maintaining market dominance by leveraging insight, strategy, experience, and expansion to pivot out of the legacy market and into a previously untapped space.
+For years, we’ve been hearing about the death of the […]

 How Dollar Shave Club Changed Shaving

 Dollar Shave Club started selling disposable razor subscriptions in 2012.
 In a few years’ time, it had catapulted into the realm of the unicorns.

 The Process Behind Disruption

 Disruption might be the biggest business bandwagon of all time.
 But ask most people what their idea of disruption is, and they’ll stare at you with a blank look or start rattling off a set of disjointed ideas.